 Therefore, you should consider getting a watch with sufficient battery life.
 Preferably a model that will last longer than your daily exercise routine.

 Fortunately, most smartwatches and activity trackers these days have decent battery life at the minimum.
-It’s still worth considering what sort of event that you are participating in.
+It’s still worth considering what sort of event you are participating in.
 If you are competing in Ironman, you need a watch that can go for hours without being charged.
 On the other hand, shorter events like sprint triathlons will only require a watch with decent battery life.

 Data Transfer and Connectivity